laurenhamel/blipp/README.md

 ### Configuring Blipp

-Prior to plugging Blipp into your site, you'll need to make a few configurations to Blipp that will be specific to your blog setup.
+Prior to plugging Blipp into your site, you'll need to make a few configurations that will be specific to your blog setup.
 Blipp uses a set of JSON files along with an optional `.htaccess` for configuration.
 The first JSON file is `meta.json`, which is used to store meta data about your blog.
 At the very least, all blogs should contain a title (string), description (string), owners (array), contributors (array).
 If you are [Customizing Blipp](#customizing-blipp), you also may wish to add some additional meta data to suite your particular needs.

 The second JSON file is `router.json`, which is used to identify the routes, or paths, to relevant directories that Blipp relies.
 In addition to route definitions, the `router.js` is also used to define the prefixes that get added to various page titles when users navigate to that specific page type.
 For instance, if a user visits the tag feed of your blog, by default, the page's title will read `<blog_title> | #<tag>`, where `<blog_title>` is the name of your blog as defined in the `meta.json` file, `#` is the prefix, and `<tag>` is the equivalent tag name.